IsabelMorell/Final_Project_Deep_NLP/README.md

 The training script will automatically clean your data and generate the `_token.csv` files needed for training.

 ## Running the complete pipeline (NER + SA + Alert Generation)
-If you want to test out the whole pipeline with out pre-trained NERSA model, then follow the next steps:
+If you want to test our the whole pipeline with out pre-trained NERSA model, then follow the next steps:

 1. Download the ollama model you want to use